andrewfager/fb-ads-getting-started/README.md

 ## Setup

 #### Install API
-Install Marketing API for Python with ``pip``, if there are permission issues you may need to use ``sudo``
+Install Marketing API for Python with ``pip``:
 ```
 pip install facebookads
 ```
+If there are permission issues you may need to use ``sudo``.
 See <a href="https://github.com/facebook/facebook-python-ads-sdk">github.com/facebook/facebook-python-ads-sdk</a> for more information on the installation process.

 #### App
 You will need a Facebook App.
 Create a new app at https://developers.facebook.com